 We must not merely look at Europe in its current state.
 It must be studied in its historical context.
 And we ought to consider Europe’s potential.
-The EU is home to 506 million people, almost 7 percent of the global population.
-Its economy is twice the size of China’s and much larger than America’s.
-One fifth of all the world’s economic activity happens in the EU.
-European nations have 1.5 million personnel in their armed forces.
+The EU is home to 448 million people, almost 6 percent of the global population.
+Measured in terms of purchasing power parity, its economy is three fourths the size of China’s and almost as large as America’s.
+About 15 percent of all the world’s economic activity happens in the EU.
+EU nations have 1.9 million personnel in their armed forces.
 Europe is led by one of the world’s strongest, healthiest and most popular countries: Germany.

 Europe has great potential to become a dominant financial, political and military power.

 And as we have seen, Europe also has a long history with imperialism and global domination.
 Imagine if these elements of power were marshaled into a cohesive, dynamic geopolitical entity—a force that was once again directed at resurrecting the Roman Empire?

 What if such a terrifying beast is close to being formed already?

 The keynote prophecy of Herbert W. Armstrong’s 55-year ministry was about the seventh and final resurrection of the Holy Roman Empire.
 As early as the mid-1930s, during the Second World War, and even immediately after the war—when the battlefields of Europe were still smoldering and Germany was a wasteland—Mr. Armstrong warned that Germany would once again emerge as the leader of a united European superpower that would plunge mankind into World War iii.